 For the most part, you’ll be able to find futures bets for most major league sports you’re already betting on.
 These include mainstays like the NFL, NBA, NHL, MLB, College Football, College Basketball, and the CFL.

-Moving away from sports, you can also find odds for entertainment and politics.
+If your jurisdiction allow it, you can also even find odds for entertainment and politics.
 You can bet on the Oscars, the Emmys, or the next presidential election.
-In short, if you can imagine it, there’s probably something out there you can bet on.
+In short, if you can imagine it, there’s probably a futures market for it.

 Why do People Bet on Futures?